-(C) Employment Income [Section 4(b) & Paragraph 13(1) of the Act]
+(C) Employment Income [Section 4(b) & Paragraph 13(1) & 13(2) of the Act]

 - 1. Meaning of employment

 - 2. Distinction between contract of service and contract for services

 - 3. Gains or profits from employment

+- 4. Perquisites from employment

-- 4. Derivation of employment income
+- 5. Derivation of employment income

-- 5. Valuation of benefits-in-kind
+- 6. Valuation of benefits-in-kind

-- 6. Deductible expenses
+- 7. Deductible expenses

-- 7. Compensation for loss of office
+- 8. Compensation for loss of employment

-- 8. Gratuities, Golden handshakes
+- 9. Gratuities, Golden handshakes

-- 9. Share options, incentive schemes and profit sharing schemes
+- 10. Share options, incentive schemes and profit sharing schemes

-- 10. Exemptions specifically applicable to employment income (Schedule 6 Paragraph 21 of the Act)
+- 11. Exemptions specifically applicable to employment income (Schedule 6 Paragraph 21 of the Act)